-any 10 year period since 1576.
-Rationale Recommendations A preponderance of repetitive loss structures Repetitive loss structures may be eligible for the indicates that the community is at a higher risk for Flood Mitigation Assistance (FMA) grant program future losses. by FEMA up to a 90% cost share for mitigation efforts such as property acquisition, structure Repetitive loss structures can cause direct cost of the demolition or relocation, building elevation, and continued need for emergency services as well as dry flood proofing of non-residential structures. the indirect cost related to lost economic activity Source: FEMA .
-Communities with high numbers of and sales tax revenue from businesses that are off- repetitive loss structures should consider such line during recovery efforts in addition to lost grants to mitigate the risk.
-They should also property taxes for abandoned properties.
-Source: consider comprehensive plans and economic FEMA Region 3. development plans to identify sites for relocation from flood-prone areas in order to avoid future risk.
+Repetitive loss structures may be eligible for the Flood Mitigation Assistance (FMA) grant program by FEMA up to a 90% cost share for mitigation efforts such as property acquisition, structure demolition or relocation, building elevation, and dry flood proofing of non-residential structures.
+Source: FEMA.
+Communities with high numbers of repetitive loss structures should consider such grants to mitigate the risk.
+They should also consider comprehensive plans and economic development plans to identify sites for relocation from flood-prone areas in order to avoid future risk.
 Source: FEMA Region 3.